Mitsotakis back as Greek premier after election landslide

 Crediting Mitsotakis and his New Democracy party for bringing economic stability to the erstwhile EU debt laggard, voters gave the conservatives their widest winning margin in almost 50 years on Sunday.

-Hailing the “strong mandate”, Mitsotakis said that “major reforms will proceed rapidly”, adding that he had “ambitious” targets for his next four years in power that could “transform” Greece.
+Holding 158 seats in the 300-seat parliament, Mitsotakis was sworn in as Greece’s prime minister after officially receiving the mandate to form a government from head of state, President Katerina Sakellaropoulou.

-Among his pledges is pouring money into Greece’s public health system — which was stretched to its limits by the Covid-19 pandemic — and improving railway safety after the deaths of 57 people in a February train collision that was Greece’s worst rail disaster.
+“It is an honour to take on the responsibility of a new mandate of four years,” he told the president, adding that “we will begin working hard on the major reforms”.

-The 55-year-old former McKinsey consultant and Harvard graduate said Sunday that he “constantly strove to improve and learn from my mistakes”.
+Among his campaign pledges is addressing Greece’s low birth rate, pouring money into the country’s public health system — which was stretched to its limits by the Covid-19 pandemic — and improving railway safety after the deaths of 57 people in a February train collision that was Greece’s worst rail disaster.

 But having fallen short by five seats in parliament of being able to form a single-party government, he refused to try to form a coalition, in effect forcing 9.8 million Greek voters back to the ballot boxes.